pensoft/BiCIKL/Topic 10 An IPFS-Blockchain Interface/readme.md

 - Refine the LifeBlock data provenance and traceability system by better understanding the characteristics of each of the data sources.
 - Provide a tool to the community and to these databases in particular to carry out the traceability and provenance of the data used in the investigations.
 - Demonstrate the usefulness of distributed technologies for use in ecosystem data management.

+## How can LifeBlock help to your projects

+1. Visibility.
+Visibility and recognition of researchers (including partial and not finished papers and projects, partial results) and maintining the provenance of citations and collaborations.
+2. Anti-tampering.
+Any modification is trace-back to origin, and approved by authors.
+3. Backup System through IPFS.
+Interplanetary File System provides the capacity of recovering any state of any dataset.
+4. Tokenization of Ecosystem Services (for instance under a socioeconomic point of view).
+5. Trazability.
+Full provenance of data and references up to origin.
+6. History of changes performed, including author and modification.
+7. Replicability.
+Data, algorithms, research environments and parameters can be included into LifeBlock for each execution and experiment.
+Thus, replication can be made easier.
+8. Perpetual link between data, citations and publications.